 10 tips to keep your pet safe when boating

-- Introduction to the boat: Allow your dog time to become familiar with the boat before going on any long trip.
+Allow your dog time to become familiar with the boat before going on any long trip.
 Short trips can help your dog have a positive experience on your boat before a long trip.
 This will also give you time to assess if your dog gets sick while onboard.

 Even good swimmers can tire easily in rough water, and banks may be slippery or too steep to climb up if required.
 Life jackets not only keep your pet afloat if they decide to “jump ship,” they can also help protect against hypothermia in cold water and can also make it easier to pull them back onboard.
 How to fit your dog for a life jacket.

-- Portable potty system: If you are planning to be on the water for a long period of time, you may need to bring a portable potty system (a square piece of turf may work for some dogs or look up “pets and portable potty system” on the internet).
+If you are planning to be on the water for a long period of time, you may need to bring a portable potty system (a square piece of turf may work for some dogs or look up “pets and portable potty system” on the internet).

-Talk with your family or friends in advance about what you will do if your pet falls overboard.
+Talk with your family or friends in advance about what you will do if your furry friend falls overboard.
 Having a plan will make the rescue smooth and easy in the moment.

-- Pet first aid kit: In case of emergencies, bring along a pet first aid kit.
-It’s also a good idea to find out where the closest veterinarian is to where you’re boating in case anything happens to your pet.
+In case of emergencies, bring along a pet first aid kit.
+It’s also a good idea to find out where the closest veterinarian is to where you’re boating in case anything happens to your animal.